tomharvey/pandas-extension-dtype/README.md

 dtype: decimal
 ```

-Which now holds the data as an array of `Decimal` objects.
+Which now holds the data as an array of largely useless `Decimal` objects!
+Success!